Saudi Says 8% Aramco Stake Transferred To PIF Wealth Fund Portfolio - UrduPoint

 Saudi Says 8% Aramco Stake Transferred To PIF Wealth Fund Portfolio

-Riyadh, (UrduPoint / Pakistan Point News - 7th Mar, 2024) Saudi Arabia on Thursday said it transferred an additional eight percent stake from oil giant Aramco to firms owned by the kingdom's sovereign wealth fund, according to state media.
+Riyadh, (UrduPoint / Pakistan Point News - 8th Mar, 2024) Saudi Arabia on Thursday said it transferred an additional eight percent stake from oil giant Aramco to firms owned by the kingdom's PIF sovereign wealth fund, according to state media.

-This brings the state's ownership to 82.186 percent of Aramco shares, according to the official Saudi Press Agency, with a cumulative 16 percent transferred to the kingdom's Public Investment Fund (PIF) and its subsidiaries.
+Aramco is the jewel of the Saudi economy and the main source of revenue for de facto ruler Crown Prince Mohammed bin Salman's ambitious economic and social reform programme known as Vision 2030.

-The transfer is "a continuation of Saudi Arabia's long-term initiatives to boost and diversify the national economy and expand investment opportunities," SPA said.
+The transfer was "a continuation of Saudi Arabia's long-term initiatives to boost and diversify the national economy and expand investment opportunities", SPA said.

+The stake was worth "roughly $164 billion" at the company's current market capitalisation, an Aramco media officer told AFP.

+The move brings the state's ownership of Aramco shares to 82.19 percent, SPA reported, with a cumulative 16 percent transferred to the PIF and its subsidiaries.

 Last year, four percent of Aramco's shares, worth tens of billions of dollars, were transferred to Sanabil Investments, a firm controlled by the PIF, one of the world's biggest sovereign wealth funds.